Knife collecting: Strategies

 Knife magazines such as Knives Illustrated and Blade are one of the most popular means to learn more about the field.
 Attending knife shows, gun shows, and militaria shows is another way for collectors to familiarize themselves with the hobby.
 These shows sometimes include seminars on a variety of subjects such as knife making seminars, the history of knife companies, starting a collection or how to insure a collection.
 There are a number of books dedicated to collecting knives.

 Although national and international collector clubs exist such as the National Knife Collectors Association.
 A collector may find and join a local knife club to meet other people who collect knives.
 Knife publications frequently list the location, date and time of club meetings as a service to new collectors.
 Collectors who have already narrowed their collecting focus to the knives of a particular maker or factory may want to join a club that focuses on this producer's work, such as the Randall Knife Society, Emerson's Collector Club, etc.

 Types of collections

 Knife collections are varied and run the gamut from collections of $5US pocketknives to $100,000US art knives.

 Collecting antique Bowie knives is one of the higher-end forms of knife collecting with rare models selling for more than $200,000.
 Even mass-produced Sheffield Bowies from the 19th century can sell in the range of $5,000US to $15,000US.

 The Internet

 A potential collector may wish to chat with other knife collectors in specialized discussion forums via the Internet.
-Fellow knife collectors are usually very happy to share information with new collectors; this includes information about where they have been successful in acquiring their knives, where they have struggled and what they are looking for.
+Discussion includes information about where they have been successful in acquiring their knives, where they have struggled and what they are looking for.
 Internet Knife forums allow for an open exchange of information, sometimes with experts and makers available to answer questions and offer guidance.
-In addition, several web-sites specializing exclusively in the selling and trading of knives have been launched in recent years to help collectors manage their items as well as compare, connect, and trade directly with others.
+In addition, several web-sites specializing exclusively in the selling and trading of knives exist.